SRI-CSL/descert-example/README.md

 The goal is to setup this project with CircleCI and generate evidence (in this case Randoop and Daikon results) as part of the build process.

 Currently, this project applies only the `daikon-gradle-plugin`.
-Unfortunately, we've not been able to produce any Daikon output.
+Unfortunately, I've not been able to produce any Daikon output.

 Below are a few scenarios I've tried in order to debug this project's debug process.